1.0 Policy Statement

 4.5.16 If the complaint is upheld in whole or in part, the panel will:

-4.5.17 The Chair of the Panel will provide the complainant and the school with a full explanation of their decision and the reason(s) for it, in writing, within 10 school days of the panel hearing.
-The response will detail any actions taken to investigate the complaint and where appropriate, it will include details of actions the Trust will take to resolve the complaint.
-The letter will include details of how to contact the Education and Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled.
+4.5.17 The Clerk to the Trust Board will provide the complainant and the school with a full explanation of the Panel decision and the reason(s) for it, in writing, within 10 school days of the panel hearing.
+The response will detail the decision of the committee and any reasons underpinning that decision.
+This may include actions the Trust will take to resolve the complaint.
+The letter will include details of how to contact the Department for Education (DfE) if they are dissatisfied with the way their complaint has been handled.

 4.5.18 The panel will ensure that those findings and recommendations are sent to the complainant and, where relevant, the person complained about.
 Furthermore, they will be available for inspection on the premises by the Trustees and the Headteacher.